A Unified Framework for Automated Assembly Sequence and Production Line Planning using Graph-based Optimization: Results

 \subsubsection{Geometrical constraints effect}

-For this assembly, the solution space is significantly larger, with a theoretically maximum of approximately $ 1.2\times 10^6$ edges.
-However, enabling the collision check using \ac{dof} matrices during directed graph creation reduced the number of edges by $45\%$ compared to a run without enforcing geometrical constraints.
-This \ac{dof} reduction step significantly decreases the graph size before the \ac{plp} phase begins, and it is essential for handling complex assemblies.
+For this assembly, the solution space is significantly larger, with a theoretical maximum of approximately $1.1\times 10^6$ edges (Eq.~\eqref{eq:max-edges}).
+Enforcing Single-Piece Flow alone reduces this to $244{,}029$ edges.
+Enabling the collision check using \ac{dof} matrices during directed graph creation reduced the number of edges further by $45\%$, leaving the $134{,}216$-edge graph used throughout this section.
+This \ac{dof} reduction step significantly reduces the graph size before the \ac{plp} phase begins and is essential for both handling complex assemblies and geometrical feasibility.